 Arts and Market On Main – Arts and Market on Main Street is in the middle of Johannesburg, between 10am and 3pm, and the first Thursday of every month between 7pm and 11pm.
 Arts and Market on Main is open for you to get your fix of fine food and great design.
 From stunning clothing and accessories to gourmet eats, they’ve got it all.

-Bryanston Organic Market – Bryanston Organic Market offers you interesting art, clothing, handmade crafts, the freshest organic and naturally grown fruit and vegetables, and delicious food.
+Bryanston Organic Market – Bryanston Organic Market offers interesting art, clothing, handmade crafts, the freshest organic and naturally grown fruit and vegetables, and delicious food.
 Every Thursday and Saturday from 9am to 3pm, located in the suburb of Bryanston.